explore

 2. Do a few hikes together leading up to the Tour Du Mont Blanc

-Not all hikers are created the same.
-Some are slow and steady.
-Some like to cruise along with frequent breaks.
-Others are just plain fast.
-In a family spanning multiple generations and personality types, you’re likely to have a mix.
 Knowing how everyone hikes together by doing a few hikes before the TMB will help set realistic expectations for your trip.
 You may find that breaking up into groups, or even starting the trail at different times each day makes more sense than trying to force everyone to hike the entire way together.

 3. Take daily walks with the child carrier

-If you are planning on carrying any kidos, make sure they’re used to the carrier prior to the trip.
+This is one of the most important Tour du Mont Blanc tips if you are planning on carrying any kiddos: make sure they’re used to the carrier prior to the trip.
 If your kid is anything like my nephew, they weren’t born loving the idea of being constrained to a small space for hours on end.
 The best way to combat this is to make sure that you’ve clocked plenty of time with your little ones in the carrier before the big trek.
-By the time we landed in Switzerland, my nephew loved the Osprey Poco, and was more than content watching the world pass by from his home on my brother’s back!

 My nephew settling into trail life!